AlanFoster/metasploit-docs-spike/contents/modules/documentation/auxiliary/dos/http/metasploit_httphandler_dos.md

   1. Install Metasploit 5.0.27 or earlier (or checkout before commit 5621d200ccf62e4a8f0dad80c1c74f4e0e52d86b)
   2. Start msfconsole with the target Metasploit instance and start any reverse_http/reverse_https listener
   3. Start this module and set RHOSTS and RPORT to the target listener address and port.
-  4. `run` the module against the target
+  4. Run the modulest <rhost>```
-  5. `msfconsole` should use 99%+ CPU for a varying amount of time depending on the DOSTYPE option.
+  7. `msfconsole` should use 99%+ CPU for a varying amount of time depending on the DOSTYPE option.
 You may need to kill the process manually.

 ## Options